LinxFae/AndroidArch/README.md

 - ViewModel for Activity/Fragment lifecycle awareness
 - Room for ORM
 - okHttp and Retrofit for network calls
-- RxJava for observing network data
+- RxJava for observing network data and applying filters on stream
 - Dagger2 for dependency injection

-### For unit testing, integration and UI testing respectively.
+### For unit testing, integration and UI testing.
 - Junit,
 - Mockito and
 - Espresso

+### For CI and static code analysis
+- Travis
+- CodeBeat
+- Codacy
+- Codecov